li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 = Data and Methodology

 == Research questions

 In this paper, we analyze 2 representative dataset for Chinese greetings.
 The first dataset is #sb[MAGICDATA Mandarin Chinese Conversational Speech Corpus] @yang2022open.
 The second dataset is a set of movie subtitles for Chinese movies, ranging from 1960s to 2020s.
-They are obtained from #link("https://srtku.com")[Srtku], which is a website for downloading movie and TV show subtitles in various languages.
+They are obtained from #link("https://srtku.com")[Srtku], which is a website for downloading movie and TV show subtitles.
 These two datasets are chosen because they contains a representative set of daily conversations.
 The first dataset consists of 219,325 lines of speach and the second dataset consists of about 50 movies for each decade, enabling us to analyze the diachronic changes of Chinese greetings.

 By comparing the usage of the greetings in the 2 datasets, we aim to answer the following three questions: